nathankot/bashi/api.md

 ## `POST /api/sessions`

-Create a session with the given configuration.
+Create a session with the given model configurations.
 A session is required in order to make requests.
 For now requests do not share context however in the future requests may share context within the same session.

 ### Headers